FACN1/litter-app/README.md

 [Link to prototype](https://github.com/JWLD/litter-locator)

 #### User Journeys:
 - People can document litter sites (i.e. fly-tipping, build-ups of illegal litter, or undesirable waste located in public areas), and report details of its size, location, and type.

 - Volunteers and concerned citizens can then browse documented litter sites by location using map UIs, and view the litter sites' details in order to plan cleanups to remove the waste.

 #### User Stories
-- [ ] As someone visiting the page I want to be presented with a brief description of the app's purpose, so I can determine whether its of use to me.
+- [ ] As someone visiting the page I want to be presented with a brief description of the app's purpose, so I can determine whether it's of use to me.

 - [ ] As a user of the app, I want to be able to navigate  between the various pages so I can easily access the feature that is of most use to me.